calvin-debug/postman/README.md

 4. Implement the `getPostById()` method in the PostService to fetch a single post by its ID using the ID from the query params.
 5. Implement the `getPostComments()` method in the PostService to fetch comments for a specific post. https://jsonplaceholder.typicode.com/posts/${postId}/comments
 6. Display the post details and the comments on the post detail page.
+  - If possible, display the post details and comments directly in the post detail component without saving them into a variable in the script.
 7. Display an index number for each comment in the list corresponding to the comment's position in the list.

 - `src/app/post.service.ts`